Therapy for Anxious Misfits, Overachievers, and Sensitive Souls

 You’re open to a little woo alongside real-world, research-backed healing.

-You’re ready to face the hard stuff — trauma, shame, or the inner critic that won’t shut up — even when it’s uncomfortable as hell.
+You’re ready to face the hard stuff, like trauma, shame, or the inner critic that won’t shut up - even if it’s uncomfortable as hell.

 We might not be a good fit if: